Four Social Contexts where Women could Lead

 That is not to say that all Christian householders functioned like senior pastors or priests today.
-In the early decades of the church, ministries were shared within congregations, and all could contribute (1 Cor.
+In the early decades of the church, ministries were shared within congregations and all could contribute (1 Cor.
 14:26).
 Moreover, householders made room for the ministries of visiting apostles, prophets, and teachers.
-Nevertheless, the householder was usually the person responsible for the welfare of the congregation that met in his or her home, and controlled who was, and who wasn’t, welcome (cf. 2 John 1:10).
+Nevertheless, the householder was usually the person responsible for the welfare of the congregation that met in her or his home, and controlled who was and who wasn’t welcome in church meetings (e.g., 2 John 1:10).

 Livia Drusilla, wife of Caesar Augustus (Museo Arqueológico Nacional de España)

 Some of the more wealthy women in the church were also able to exercise leadership in ministry due to the social system of patronage.
 Patronage was an important part of Roman society.
 Seneca, a prominent Roman statesman, described it as “the chief bond of human society” (De Beneficiis 1.4.2).
 Livia, the wife of Caesar Augustus, “invented new ways of extending patronage” and, after her husband’s death, she “developed a more overt presence in a wide variety of public forums.”
 Other high-status Roman women followed Livia’s example.
 By exercising influence through patronage, these women gained a greater public presence.